 Let’s start with the truth–breaking free from the addiction won’t be easy.
 Sexual addiction sinks its teeth into core parts of our being, including our neurology and belief structures, our very heart and soul.
 The lies that accompany this addiction do not give back their territory easily.
 For this reason, the steps one must take in order to break free will at times feel like a cruel plow breaking through hard soil, in order to prepare your heart and soul for a harvest of healing.

-- Live in accountability: this means finding a trusting friend who you can call at 2 a.m. when you’re feeling triggered and who can look you in the eyes and ask probing, loving, sometimes belligerent questions.
-Can accountability really change a heart?
-We believe it can.
+This means finding a trusting friend who you can call at 2 a.m. when you’re feeling triggered and who can look you in the eyes and ask probing, loving, sometimes belligerent questions.
+See Biblical Accountability: What It Is And How To Live It.

 Does breaking free seem impossible to you?
 Take heart.
 God would never call you to do what He is powerless to accomplish through you.
 There is no pit too deep for the reach of His love, acceptance, and complete restoration.
 Be encouraged!
 You are more than a conqueror.